OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Infrastructure as Code practices facilitate collaboration between development and operations teams, with the following results:

-- Devs better understand infrastructure from a familiar point of view and can prepare resources that the running application will require.
+- Devs better understand infrastructure from a familiar point of view and can prepare resources that the running app will require.
-- Ops operate an environment that better suits the application, and they share a language with Devs.
+- Ops operate an environment that better suits the app, and they share a language with Devs.

 Infrastructure as Code also facilitates the construction of the environments required by classical software creation projects, for **development** ("DEV"), **integration** ("INT"), **testing** ("PPR" for Pre-Production.
 Some tests are usually performed in earlier environments, and PPR tests mostly pertain to non-regression and performance with data that's similar to data used in production), and **production** ("PRD").
 The value of infrastructure as code lies in the possible similarity between environments (they should be the same).